-Format: Lectures 10 hours Laboratory work 30 hours

-Directed private study 60 hours
+Format: Lectures 10 hours Laboratory work 30 hours Directed private study 60 hours

-Delivery Method: Lectures to put the design projects into context, but the majority of work will take place in CAD computer design lab sessions and independent working, individually and as a group.
-Assessment: continual assessment 100%.
-A number of short design projects.
+Delivery Method: Lectures to put the design projects into context, but the majority of work will take place in computer design lab sessions and independent working, individually and as a group.
+Assessment: Continuous Assessment 100%.